Raian-Moretti/hacking-write-ups/GETTING-STARTED.md

 Connect with other CTF enthusiasts, share your experiences, and learn from others.
 Platforms like Discord and IRC often have active CTF communities.

 Remember, CTFs are about learning and having fun.
 Don't be afraid to tackle challenges, ask questions, and embrace the learning process.
-Happy hacking! 🚀🔒

 ## Contributing